nus-cs2103-AY2324S1/ip/docs/README.md

 Example:
 - `update 2, Watch CS2103T lecture` - updates the description of the task at index 2 to “Watch CS2103T lecture”.
 - `update 2, 21/9/2023 2100` - updates the date-time of the task at index 2 to "21 Sep 2023 9:00pm".
-- `update 2, Watch CS2103T lecture` - updates the description and date-time of the task at index 2 to "Watch CS2103T lecture" and "21 Sep 2023 9:00pm" respectively.
+- `update 2, Watch CS2103T lecture, 21/9/2023 2100` - updates the description and date-time of the task at index 2 to "Watch CS2103T lecture" and "21 Sep 2023 9:00pm" respectively.

 ### Checking tasks for a specified date: `check`